joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/15/theater/for-colored-girls-broadway.html?searchResultPosition=2

 **If Remote Work Empties Downtowns, Can Theaters Fill Their Seats?**\
 `Since the pandemic, San Francisco has embraced work-from-home policies.
-Now venues and concert halls are wondering if weeknight audiences are thing of the past.`\
+Now venues and concert halls are wondering if weeknight audiences are a thing of the past.`\
 https://nytimes.com/2021/11/15/arts/music/san-francisco-theaters-concert-halls.html?searchResultPosition=3

 **‘The Sex Lives of College Girls’ Pursues an Awkward Education**\